LittleYe233/vscode-webgal-highlighting/README.md

 All requirements on dependencies are written in `package.json`.
 After cloning the repository, execute `npm install` in it via your preferred terminal.

+#### Develop with YAML

+VS Code uses JSON files (`*.tmLanguage.json`) to highlight code, but it's sometimes a bit annoying to write these highlighting rules in JSON format.
+So you can write them into YAML files first, and then convert them to JSON files.

+`package.json` just provides an option to easily convert YAML to JSON - `js-yaml`.
+To use it, first install it globally via `npm install -g js-yaml`.
+After installing it and writing some rules in `syntaxes/webgal.tmLanguage.yml`, execute `js-yaml syntaxes/webgal.tmLanguage.yml > syntaxes/webgal.tmLanguage.json` to apply your changes.

+Of course, don't worry to directly commit your changes on JSON files - we will merge these changes and convert them to YAML later.

 ### Test locally

 If you want to test this extension locally, open a new VS Code window in the repository folder and press `F5` to start a debugger.
 It will automatically load this extension and you can have a try just like normal users.